vulkano-rs/vulkano-book/src/graphics_pipeline/render_pass_framebuffer.md

 A render pass is made of **attachments** and **passes**.
 Here we declare one attachment whose name is `color` (the name is arbitrary), and one pass that will use `color` as its single output.

-The `load: Clear` line indicates that we want the GPU to *clear* the image when entering the render pass (i.e. fill it with a single color), while `store: Store` indicates that we want the GPU to actually store the output of our draw commands to the image.
+The `load_op: Clear` line indicates that we want the GPU to *clear* the image when entering the render pass (i.e. fill it with a single color), while `store_op: Store` indicates that we want the GPU to actually store the output of our draw commands to the image.

 > **Note**: It is possible to create temporary images whose content is only relevant inside of a
-> render pass, in which case it is optimal to use `store: DontCare` instead of `store: Store`.
+> render pass, in which case it is optimal to use `store_op: DontCare` instead of
+> `store_op: Store`.

 ## Entering the render pass